johndpope/SwiftTorch/Readme.md

 ```

+**IMPORTANT**
- // IMPORTANT - hack required to get  torchvision   to load testing / training data used in pytorch.swift
+ // hack required to get  torchvision   to load testing / training data used in Pytorch.swift
  // in your Users/admin/miniconda3/envs/gymai2/lib/python2.7/site-packages/
  // rename torchvision-0.2.1-py2.7.egg file to .zip - extract out torch ision folder to site-packages